ppetrovtv/pine_script_docs/source/annotations/study_annotation.rst

 overrides any value defined using the ``precision=`` parameter.

-``precision`` is the number of digits after the floating point used to format study values on the price axis and in indicator values.
+``precision`` is the number of digits after the floating point used to format study values.
 It must be a non-negative integer and not greater than 16.
 If omitted, then formatting from the parent series on the chart will be used.
 If format is ``format.inherit`` and the ``precision`` argument is used,